sbaik97/Cryptocurrency_ML_Analysis/README.md

 Unsupervised Machine Learning in Cryptocurrencies

 ## Background
 Accountability Accounting, a prominent investment bank, asked us to create a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.
 The data retrieved from CryptoCompare is not ideal, so it will need to be processed to fit the machine learning models.
-We will use the clustering algorithm for the cryptocurrencies to share her flndings with the group.
+We will use the clustering algorithm for the cryptocurrencies to share our findings with the group.

 ## Objects